PyJaipur/100DaysOfCode/gauravrock/README.md

 - learned the concept of X% confidence interval.
 This totally defines second application of inferential stats.
 ## Day - -31 : Jan 31th 2019
 - worked with p-value in inferential statistics.
 Also, learned the data structure and algorithms(searching & sorting).
+## Day - -32 : feb 1st 2019
+- Plotted the confidence interval in jupyter notebook. learned the data structure and algorithm.